BitcoinDesign/Guide/guide/designing-products/user-research-resources.md

 ###### [A study on how Bitcoin is perceived by no-coiners (non-holders of Bitcoin)](https://github.com/MickMorucci/Bitcoin_perception)

-*A pilot survey of 62 participants around the perception and beliefs of Bitcoin users and non-users.*
+A currently active survey of 65 on the perception and beliefs of Bitcoin users and non-users.

 _Launched January 2021 by Morucci._